Cleanup Efforts Are Futile: Experts Warn as Single-Use Plastic Pollution Rapidly Surges in Oceans.

 Effect of ocean plastic pollution on human health

-Microplastics have been found in tap water, beer, salt and are present in all samples collected in the world’s oceans, including the Arctic.
-Several chemicals used in the production of plastic materials are known to be carcinogenic and to interfere with the body’s endocrine system, causing developmental, reproductive, neurological, and immune disorders in both humans and wildlife.
-Recently, microplastics were found in human placentas but more research is needed to determine if this is a widespread problem.
+Microplastics have been found in tap water, beer, and salt and are present in all samples collected in the world’s oceans, including the Arctic.
+Several chemicals used in the production of plastic materials are carcinogenic and interfere with the body’s endocrine system, causing developmental, reproductive, neurological, and immune disorders in humans and wildlife.
+Recently, microplastics were found in human placentas, but more research is needed to determine if this is a widespread problem.

-Toxic contaminants also accumulate on the surface of plastic as a result of prolonged exposure to seawater.
-When marine organisms ingest plastic debris, these contaminants enter their digestive systems, and over time accumulate in the food web.
-The transfer of contaminants between marine species and humans through consumption of seafood has been identified as a health hazard, and research is ongoing.
+Toxic contaminants also accumulate on the plastic surface due to prolonged exposure to seawater.
+When marine organisms ingest plastic debris, these contaminants enter their digestive systems and accumulate in the food web over time.
+The transfer of pollutants between marine species and humans through seafood consumption has been identified as a health hazard, and research is ongoing.

 Comments